viktech91/vikworks1/README.md

 - 🌱 I’m currently learning ...programming languages
 - 💞️ I’m looking to collaborate on ..technical projects.
 - 📫 How to reach me .victoryvikas12@gmail.com..
+I work on projects that are interesting and exciting in nature and which are also fun to work with.

 <!---
 vikworks1/vikworks1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.